Religion in Romania: Irreligion

+Other and unknown

+In the 2021 Romanian census, 13.94% of respondents refused to state a religious affiliation or were not asked this question.
+More accurately, about 9% of the population refused to declare their affiliation, and about 5% simply were not asked this question (they were missing, so their data was indirectly recorded, and it did not include religion).

 Attitudes towards religion

 In 2008, 19% of Romanians placed "Faith" among maximum four answers to the question "Among the following values, which one is most important in relation to your idea of happiness?".
 It is the third highest number, after Armenia (27%), and Georgia (26%), at equality with Turkey (19%) and Cyprus (19%).
 The mean in EU-27 was 9%.
 According to a study by the Soros Foundation, over three quarters of Romanians consider themselves religious people, in a greater amount from rural areas, from women, from elders and from those with low income.
-Romanians believe in religious dogmas and the church, without absolutizing this belief, showing tolerance towards those who do not fully comply with scripture, towards other religions and even towards some scientific truths.

 In 2011, 49% of Bucharesters declared that they only go to church on social occasions (weddings, Easter, etc.) or not at all.
 Only 26% told the same in the other parts of the country.
 According to preliminary data from the national 2011 census, 98.4% of the population declared themselves adherents of a religious denomination.
 This figure was contested, suggesting that the number of believers in disproportionately large.
 The final data for the 2011 national census shows a reduction of this figure to about 93.5% but includes a much larger portion of the population where religion-related data is missing (6.26%).

 According to a survey conducted in July 2015, 96.5% of Romanians believe in God, 84.4% believe in saints, 69.6% believe in the existence of heaven, 57.5% in that of hell, and 54.4% in afterlife.
 83% of Romanians say they observe Sundays and religious holidays, 74.6% worship when they pass by a church, 65.6% say they pray regularly, 60.2% state they sanctify their belongings, house, car, and 53.6% of Romanians donate regularly to the church.

+On the other hand, practicing, church and mass attendance and other habbits like praying or fasting is considerably lower, even compared to less religious countries than Romania.